 At this point in time, we are already aware that detailed requirements will not bring us where we need to be: too much time needed, too much friction between demand and supply sides, too much disappointment as a result.
 You probably also don’t want to build all your car and scooter solutions using advanced, but complex programming languages such as C# or Java.
 They require highly trained software engineers who are not necessarily suitable – or interested, for that matter – to work in the middle of the business, even not when agile approaches such as Scrum and DevOps are used to bridge the gap between business and IT and get optimized results within a given timeframe.

 The future of a certain category of applications is not being applications at all, at least not as we know them right now.
 They are built with tools and platforms that don’t require classical programming skills.
-It might be, at least to some extent, that business people use the tools themselves to create their solutions or – quite likely as well – business and IT working closely together, preferably at the same place.
+It might be, at least to some extent, that business people use these tools themselves, feeling just a bit like software engineers.
+As a minimum, business and IT would be working much more closely together, preferably at the same place.

 Platforms such as Mendix, OutSystems, Progress and Magic provide easy-to-use tools to create visual business models that are turned into attractive, executable applications without ever seeing a single line of code.
 Salesforce’s brand new Lightning tools provides many different ways to create cloud-based and mobile applications using visual UI builders and ‘point-and-click app logic’ through formulas, workflow rules, approval processes and visual workflow.

 Business process platforms such as those from Pega, IBM and Oracle only require you to insert – natural language – business rules to create solutions that once relied on complex programming.